albertmiro/DriversApp/README.md

 so I decided to refactor the old one, and add the layer separation, change Dagger to use Koin for dependency injection due to the size of the project and the simplicity of Koin, include more tests and use a more meaningful gradle dependency organization, between other improvements.

+An example of a Java project, using Dagger can be found at: [Albums4U](https://github.com/albertmiro/Album4U) (made a year ago, does not have the last improvements)